Allah and Kalima Art | La ilaha illAllah

-These are prints of an Islamic painting created by Saleha.
+Set of two prints of an Islamic painting by Saleha

-Allah swt responded with “La ilaha illallah".
-Musa AS was hoping he’d have a unique Dua and then He swt explained, “Did you know even if the 7 heavens and everything on the earth was placed on a scale, that lah would be heavier”.
-Part of the meaning of the Kalima is that it there is no other genuine love.
+Allah SWT responded with “La ilaha illallah."
+Musa AS was hoping he’d have a unique Dua, and then He swt explained, “Did you know even if the 7 heavens and everything on the earth were placed on a scale, that lah would be heavier”.
+Part of the meaning of the Kalima is that there is no other genuine love.
 The simplest yet most powerful Dhikr is La ilaha illallah.
 Notice when you say it, your lips don’t move?
-Allah has made it so easy that we can recite it at the time of death with very little effort.
+Allah has made it so easy to recite it at the time of death with minimal effort.

-The list of manners soaking away symbolize how we've been neglecting the basics of our religion- our character.
-“Invite people to Islam without words”, they asked: how?
+The list of manners soaking away symbolizes how we've been neglecting our religion's basics- our character.
+“Invite people to Islam without words,” they asked: how?
 He replied, “with your manners”- Umar ibn al Khattab RA.
-On the day of resurrection, nothing will be heavier on the scale for a believer than good manners.
+Nothing will be heavier on the scale for a believer on the day of resurrection than good manners.

-This painting is inspired by Surah Al’Asr “The Declining Day”.
-When Allah swt says “I swear by time”, the word He swt used for time is one that comes from Easir which translates to juice in Arabic.
+This painting is inspired by Surah Al’Asr “The Declining Day.”
+When Allah swt says, “I swear by the time,” the word He swt used for the time comes from Easir, translating to juice in Arabic.
 Picture liquid pouring out when you squeeze a fruit or vegetable.

 Asr actually means that time is dripping away.
 Notice how the time between Asr and Maghreb goes by so fast?
 Once Asr hits, we know we’re at the tail end of the day.
 Similarly, Allah swt is warning us that we are losing time.

-The glistening light represents life and the darkness surrounding it, symbolized death.
+The glistening light represents life, and the darkness surrounding it symbolized death.
 We are in the Asr of our life.
 We have little time to figure out how not to be a failure.
 The first condition to save ourselves is to recognize that we don’t have time.
-For a believer, that means, to turn to ALLAH, seek his forgiveness and engage in ibadah—do what brings you closer Allah, salah, dhikr, charity, beautify your character.
+For a believer, that means to turn to ALLAH, seek his forgiveness and engage in ibadah—do what brings you closer to Allah, salah, dhikr, charity, beautify your character.

 The pouring effect represents the idea that the day is running out of time—it’s dripping away.
-The crescent symbolizes night that is surrounded by crashing clouds.
-Leaves symbolize life and growth but when they’ve fallen and darkened, they remind us that “to him we belong, to him we shall return”.
+The crescent symbolizes a night that is surrounded by crashing clouds.
+Leaves symbolize life and growth, but when they’ve fallen and darkened, they remind us that “to him, we belong, to Him we shall return.”